AhmedNaglah/digital_slide_archive/README.rst

-Digital Slide Archive
+PathoGenerativeAI
 =====================

-The Digital Slide Archive is a system for working with large microscopy images.
+The PathoGenerativeAI is a system for working with large microscopy images.

 - Organize images from a variety of assetstores, such as local file systems and S3.